Weretik/CSharp-Pro-UA/README.md

 # C# Pro UA

-## Overview

-This repository contains solutions to C# homework assignments based on **The C# Video Course for Professionals**.
-The course focuses on an in-depth study of the **Microsoft .NET Framework** platform and the **C# language**.
-Topics covered include reflection and attributes, serialization, garbage collection, working with the file system, datasets, strings, XML, and more.
+**C# Pro UA** is a repository containing solutions to assignments from the **C# Video Course for Professionals**.
+This course provides an in-depth exploration of the **Microsoft .NET Framework** and the **C# language**, covering essential topics such as:

+- Custom and system collections
+- Input/output operations
+- Regular expressions and text processing
+- XML handling and configuration management
+- Reflection, attributes, and serialization
+- Memory management and garbage collection
+- Versioning and design patterns

 ## Project Structure